appKODE/detekt-rules-compose/README.md

 - `ModifierHeightWithText` suggests using `Modifier.heightIn()` instead of `Modifier.height()` on a layouts which have `Text` children, so that if the text turns out to be long and would wrap, layout will not cut it off

-- `ModifierArgumentPosition` and `ModifierParameterPosition` ensure that `modifier` is declared and passed as a first parameter/argument
+- `ModifierParameterPosition` ensures that `modifier` is declared as a first parameter

 - `PublicComposablePreview` finds and reports composable previews which are not marked as `private`